-amplitude of the RSD effect is comparable to the systematic error introduced when the Limber approximation is adopted.
-From this comparison we conclude that i) the Limber approximation in Eq.
-(7) provides fair estimates of the real space APS for $\ell \ge 10$, and i) in this l -range, the APS is not affected by RSD, either in the first and second redshift bins.
-In the third redshift bin the RSD signal is comparable to the random error, but only below $\ell \sim 10$.
+RSDs modify the APS on the same scales as affected by the Limber approximation.
+To compare the respective amplitude of the two effects we show, in the bottom panels of Fig. 8, the amplitude of the RSD signal, computed as the ratio between the 2MPZ angular spectra in real and redshift space, as obtained from CLASSGAL.
+The amplitude of the RSD effect is comparable to the systematic error introduced when the Limber approximation is adopted.
+From this comparison we conclude that (i) the Limber approximation in equation (7) provides fair estimates of the real-space APS for $\ell \geq 10$ and (ii) in this l -range, the APS is not affected by RSD, either in the first and second redshift bins.
+In the third redshift bin, the RSD signal is comparable to the random error, but only below $\ell \sim 10$.